Thomas Fogge: Friendship

+Cessi quo nescis, nec quomodo, quando sequeris.

+Hinc simul in cælis ut simus quoque preceris.This Sir William Septvans, says Weever, served in the wars of France under King Edward III.
+It appears by his will in the consistory court of Canterbury, that his residence was at Milton, near Canterbury, and that which was very remarkable, he gave manumission to divers of his slaves and natives.

 Marriage and issue

 Before May 1365 Fogge married Joan de Valence (d.
 8 July 1420), widow of William Costede of Costede, Kent, and daughter of Sir Stephen de Valence of Repton, by whom he had three sons: